What does aviation management mean, and what does it involve?

 Aviation began a rapid rise in the 1970s.
 Terrorism and hijacking of aircraft for personal gain by terrorist groups started to occur.
 Hijackers wanted to spread the terror of their group to the entire world.
 They specified that the authorities fulfilled their demands.

-Harming passenger and aircraft were on its peak when there were no suitable security measures in the aviation industry.
+Harming passenger or aircraft was on its peak when there were no suitable security measures in the aviation industry.
 With the passage of time, new implementations were necessary, in order to secure aviation travel.